kjcr1985/calculator/README.md

 -Proceed to install the tracer the .jar file, which is added in the repository itself (lib folder):

-mvn install:install-file -Dfile=./lib/tracer-1.0.0.jar -DgroupId=io.corp -DartifactId=calculator -Dversion=1.0.0 -Dpackaging=jar
+mvn install:install-file -Dfile=./lib/tracer-1.0.0.jar -DgroupId=io.corp.calculator -DartifactId=tracer -Dversion=1.0.0 -Dpackaging=jar

 Compile the .jar of the calculator api with the command: "mvn clean install" from the command line. this is launched from the root folder of the project